Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Matching Centralized Rates under Objective and Systems Heterogeneity

-In this section, we will focus solely on the aspect of heterogeneity in the clients' local objective functions, and show how \texttt{FedLin} resolves the speed-accuracy trade-off.
-To do so, we will assume throughout this section that (i) all clients perform the same number of local updates, i.e., $\tau_i=H,\forall i\in\mathcal{S}$, where $H$ is a positive integer, and (ii) gradients are neither sparsified by the clients, nor by the server, i.e., $\delta_{c}=\delta_{s}=1$.
+In this section, we will investigate the performance of \texttt{FedLin} in the face of both objective and systems heterogeneity.
+To focus solely on the aspect of client heterogeneity, we will assume throughout this section that gradients are neither sparsified by the clients, nor by the server, i.e., $\delta_{c}=\delta_{s}=1$.
 Based on the second assumption, observe that $\rho_{i,t}=0,e_t=0,\forall i\in\mathcal{S},\forall t\in\{1,\ldots,T\}.$ Thus, the local update rule for each client in line 5 of \texttt{FedLin} simplifies to